CalebiroLab/sm_bArr/README.md

 4. TME: variable containing the time point corresponding to each frame

 This file contains several matrices.
 For each movie, a new field ‘IFO.calmatrix’ should be  appended to the IFO structure, which contains the file name of the alignment matrix (Example: IFO.calmatrix=’alignement_matrix’).
+#### Clathrin Coated-Pits binary mask
+CCP movies are not tracked because CCP are larger than diffraction limit.
+Instead a binary mask is made using the function 'binary_msk_CCP'

 #### Interaction analysis
 The interaction analysis is performed using the script ‘cycles_interaction.m’.
 The script computes the colocalization events between  C1 and C2 as described in Sungkaworn, T. et al. Single-molecule imaging reveals receptor-G protein interactions at cell surface hot spots.
 Nature 550, 543–547 (2017).